Highly Luminous Supernovae associated with Gamma-Ray Bursts I.: GRB 111209A/SN 2011kl in the Context of Stripped-Envelope and Superluminous Supernovae: Discussion

 \subsubsection{SN 2011kl and superluminous SNe}

-In recent years, a special class of ultra-luminous, UV-bright {(e.g., \citealt{Tolstov2017ApJ2})} transients has been recognized by \citet[][see \citealt{Gal-Yam2012Science} {and \citealt{Moriya2018SSR} for reviews}]{Quimby2011Nature}. \cite{Pastorello2010ApJ}, presenting more detailed observations of one of the \cite{Quimby2011Nature} sources, link these to Type Ic SNe, implying that UV-suppression is not a given for such SE-SNe, at least not around peak time \citep[see also][]{Inserra2013ApJ}.
-Indeed, nebular spectroscopy of several events reveals that at very late times, they are spectroscopically indistinguishable from SNe associated with GRBs (\citealt{Nicholl2016ApJ2,Jerkstrand2017ApJ,Kangas2017MNRAS,Quimby2018ApJ}{, see also results on the Type Ib SN 2012au, \citealt{Milisavljevic2013ApJ,Takaki2013ApJ,Kamble2014ApJ}}).
-The classical, albeit arbitrary definition of SLSNe is $M_U<-21$ at peak, therefore SN 2011kl is not a SLSN per se.
-Recently, though, the designation has been applied to other luminous SNe that fall under the luminosity limit but are spectrally clearly similar to SLSNe \citep[e.g.,][]{Yan2017ApJ2,Decia2017ApJ,Lunnan2018ApJ,Quimby2018ApJ} leading other authors to designate SN 2011kl as a SLSN \citep[e.g.,][]{Liu2017ApJ,Margutti2017ApJX}.
+In recent years, a special class of ultra-luminous, UV-bright (e.g., \citealt{Tolstov2017ApJ2}) transients has been recognized by \citet[][see \citealt{Gal-Yam2012Science} {and \citealt{Moriya2018SSRv,Gal-Yam2019ARAA} for reviews}]{Quimby2011Nature}. \cite{Pastorello2010ApJ}, presenting more detailed observations of one of the \cite{Quimby2011Nature} sources, link these to Type Ic SNe, implying that UV-suppression is not a given for such SE-SNe, at least not around peak time \citep[see also][]{Inserra2013ApJ}.
+Indeed, nebular spectroscopy of several events reveals that at very late times, they are spectroscopically indistinguishable from SNe associated with {GRBs \citep{Nicholl2016ApJ2,Jerkstrand2017ApJ,Kangas2017MNRAS,Quimby2018ApJ}.} The classical, albeit arbitrary definition of SLSNe is $M_U<-21$ at peak, therefore SN 2011kl is not a SLSN per se.
+Recently, though, the designation has been applied to other luminous SNe that fall under the luminosity limit but are spectrally clearly similar to SLSNe \citep[e.g.,][]{Decia2017ApJ,Lunnan2018ApJ,Quimby2018ApJ,Angus2019MNRAS} leading other authors to designate SN 2011kl as a SLSN \citep[e.g.,][]{Liu2017ApJ,Margutti2017ApJX}.